-- Upper and Lower Depth Range numbers indicate the distance from the surface of the water to a depth range sufficient to show the bottom. - Depth is automatically selected to keep the bottom visible on the display, although you can adjust it manually as well (see Sonar X-PressTM Menu). - Digital Readouts shown on the display will change based on the Select Readouts settings or the optional-purchase accessories attached (see Setup Menu Tab: Select Readouts). - Freeze Frame: Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
-The depth of the sonar return will be displayed at the top of the screen in the cursor dialog box.
+- Upper and Lower Depth Range numbers indicate the distance from the surface of the water to a depth range sufficient to show the bottom. - Depth is automatically selected to keep the bottom visible on the display, although you can adjust it manually as well (see Sonar X-PressTM Menu). - Digital Readouts shown on the display will change based on the Select Readouts settings or the optional-purchase accessories attached.
+Also, on any 2D Sonar view, the whole height of the screen can be used to display sonar.
+Simply turn off the selectable readout that is below the water column. (see Setup Menu Tab: Select Readouts). - Freeze Frame: Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
+The depth of the sonar return will be displayed in the cursor dialog box.